-For a single tooth replacement, there aren’t a whole lot of options available.
-In these cases, dental implants and bridges are the best options, as they both allow you to replace only one tooth without needing to extract any of the adjacent teeth.
+For a single-tooth replacement, there aren’t a whole lot of options available.
+In these cases, dental implants and bridges are the best options.
+They both allow you to replace only one tooth without needing to extract any of the adjacent teeth.

-The main problem with this is that getting a dental bridge could make it more difficult for you to get a single tooth dental implant in the future, as you’ll probably first need bone grafting work done in any area where you had the bridge.
-Most dentists won’t recommend starting out with a bridge and getting an implant later, as the procedure would cost more and take longer because of the additional bone graft.
+If you decide on a dental bridge now, it could be more difficult for you to get a single-tooth dental implant in the future because you’ll probably need a bone graft completed in the area where you had the bridge.
+Most dentists won’t recommend starting out with a bridge and getting an implant later as the procedure will cost more and take longer because of the additional bone graft.

-- Price: Dental implants are more expensive, but unlike dental bridges, implants won’t need to be replaced.
-Because of this, implants win the comparison in the long-run.
+- Price: Dental implants are more expensive, but unlike dental bridges, implants won’t ever need to be replaced.
+If you do the math, implants win the comparison in the long run.
 Even though dental bridges are initially much cheaper than implants, they often need to be replaced every eight to fifteen years.
 Traditional bridges can range in price from $2,100 to $4,500.
 The cost largely depends on what material is used to create the bridge with stronger, longer-lasting materials costing more.
 Calculate the cost based on how long you hope to have your new dental appliance work.
 Don’t make the wrong decision just because the cost is higher today.

-- Dental health: Dental implants are great for your dental health, that’s because the implant post (the part replacing your tooth root) stimulates bone growth in the jaw.
+- Dental health: Dental implants are great for your dental health.
+That’s because the implant post (the part replacing your tooth root) stimulates bone growth in the jaw.
 With a dental bridge, however, there isn’t anything to replace your tooth root.
-Instead, the teeth adjacent of the one that needs to be replaced will be used to support a crown that rests on your gums.
+We understand that cost matters, but all in all we think your long-term health matters even more.

-- Procedure time: This is one area where getting a dental bridge is better.
-The procedure for getting a single tooth dental implant can months from start to finish, especially if you need bone grafting.
+The procedure for getting a single-tooth dental implant can take months from start to finish, especially if you need bone grafting.
 That’s because your jaw will need time to heal between different phases of treatment.
-Because getting a dental bridge doesn’t require any surgery, you won’t need to wait for the jaw to heal before getting a tooth crown, and you could be finished in just a few appointments.
+Because a dental bridge doesn’t require any surgery, you won’t need to wait for the jaw to heal before getting a tooth crown, and you could be finished in just a few appointments.

-- Candidacy: Because dental implants replace the root tissue of your tooth, you’ll need a sufficient amount of bone tissue in your jaw to support the implant.
-Because of this, patients that suffer from conditions such as osteoporosis aren’t always good candidates.
-Even if you don’t have a known condition, your dentist will be able to determine if you’re a good candidate for the dental implant procedure after an examination.
-To get a dental bridge, both teeth adjacent the one you want to replace need to be healthy enough to support the dental bridge.
+Because dental implants replace the root tissue of your tooth, you’ll need a sufficient amount of bone tissue in your jaw to support the implant.
+Patients who suffer from conditions such as osteoporosis aren’t always good candidates.
+Even if you don’t have a known condition, your dentist will still need to determine if your jaw is strong enough for the procedure.
+Most everyone is a good candidate for a bridge, although your dentist will check the health of the two teeth that will be holding up the new bridge.

-The average cost of a single tooth dental implant in the US is about $4250, but keep in mind that this number isn’t a definite quote.
-There are many things that could influence the cost of getting a dental implant including X-rays, CT scans and possibly even bone grafting.
+The average cost of a single-tooth dental implant in the US is about $4,250, but keep in mind that this number isn’t a final quote.
+There are many things that could influence the cost of getting a dental implant including X-rays, CT scans, or bone grafts.